 Practical Tips to Sleep Like a Pro Runner

-• Stick to a Schedule: Go to bed and wake up at the same time every day, even on weekends.
+• Stick to a Schedule: Sleep and wake at the same time daily—even on weekends.

 Gear Tip: Dress for (Sleep) Success